 Her professional affiliations include the Texas Music Educators Association and Texas Bandmasters Association.
 Her hobbies include photography, volleyball, and traveling with her family.

 Josh Dominguez holds his Bachelor’s degree in Music Education from the University of North Texas.
-He is currently in his second year as the Director of Percussion at RL Turner High School, where he coordinates all marching and concert percussion activities.
+He is currently in his third year as the Director of Percussion at RL Turner High School, where he coordinates all marching and concert percussion activities.
 Prior to being at RL Turner, he served as an Assistant Band Director and Director of Percussion at Lubbock High School in Lubbock, TX.

 During his time at UNT, he taught at various schools in the DFW area.
 He served as a battery instructor at Marcus High School, assisting in their 2014 Marching show and Drumline Show productions.
 He also taught at Byron Nelson High School, as a battery instructor and private lesson teacher.
 Josh is also a yearly member of the UNT Marching Percussion Camp staff.